telle1/Joyride/README.md

 * [Preview](#preview)

 ## Overview
-Joyride is a long-distance community-based rideshare application built with React on the front-end and Python on the back-end.
+Joyride is a long-distance community-based rideshare application.
 Users have a profile page where they can upload an image, description, and location, and check notifications as well as recent feedback from rides and drives.
 Users can search or post a ride with the aid of Google autocomplete, or use the chat feature to message the driver.
 Drivers will get a text message notification when someone requests their ride through the Twilio API.
 They